Graph Rewiring in GNNs to Mitigate Over-Squashing and Over-Smoothing: A Survey: Abstract

 \section{Abstract}

-Graph Neural Networks (GNNs) are powerful tools for learning from graph-structured data, but their effectiveness is often constrained by two critical challenges: oversquashing, where the excessive compression of information from distant nodes results in significant information loss, and oversmoothing, where repeated message-passing iterations homogenize node representations, obscuring meaningful distinctions.
-These issues, intrinsically linked to the underlying graph structure, hinder information flow and constrain the expressiveness of GNNs.
-In this survey, we examine graph rewiring techniques, a class of methods designed to address these structural bottlenecks by modifying graph topology to enhance information diffusion.
+Graph Neural Networks are powerful models for learning from graph-structured data, yet their effectiveness is often limited by two critical challenges: over-squashing, where information from distant nodes is excessively compressed, and over-smoothing, where repeated propagation makes node representations indistinguishable.
+Both phenomena stem from the interaction between message passing and the input topology, ultimately degrading information flow and limiting the performance of GNNs.
+In this survey, we examine graph rewiring techniques, a class of methods designed to modify the graph topology to enhance information propagation in GNNs.
 We provide a comprehensive review of state-of-the-art rewiring approaches, delving into their theoretical underpinnings, practical implementations, and performance trade-offs.